mpbarbosa/monitora_vagas/.github/HIGH_COHESION_GUIDE.md

 ## Questions?

-If you have questions about applying high cohesion principles or need help refactoring for better cohesion, please open an issue using the [GitHub Configuration template](./ISSUE_TEMPLATE/github_config.md).
+If you have questions about applying high cohesion principles or need help refactoring for better cohesion, please open an issue.

 ## Summary Checklist